rkyzk/ecopost/README.md

 - ‘Write Stories’ has LoginRequiredMixin, so users who are not logged in will be sent to a 403 error page.
 - ‘Update Post,’ ‘Update Comment’ and ‘Delete Comment’ views are controlled by LoginRequiredMixin and UserPassestestMixin, and these check if the user is the writer of the posts or of the comments.
 Other users will be sent to a 403 error page.
 - Additionally, since posts should not be updated or deleted once submitted, the program is written to send a 403 page if users attempt to update or delete posts that have been submitted.
-- For DeletePosts view function, a program is wrriten to raise 403 error in case forbidden attempts are made.
-The reason why I didn't use Mixins will be discussed in "Bugs" section.  **ADD Line index**
+- For DeletePosts view function, a program is wrriten to raise 403 error in case forbidden attempts are made (line 232, 237-238 in views.py.)
+I first used Mixins, but it resulted in error so instead I wrote this program (discussed further in 'Bugs' section).

 - - -
 ## Automated Testing
 Automated tests can be found in test_models.py, test_forms.py and test_views.py

-Line index of views tested in test_views.py
+Views were tested in test_views.py in the following order
-- PostListView line 86-156
+- PostListView
-- AddStoryView line 159-291
+- AddStoryView
-- PostLikeView line 294-308
+- PostLikeView
-- BookmarkView line 311-316
+- BookmarkView
-- UpdateCommentView line 328-359
+- UpdateCommentView
-- DeleteCommentView line 362-367
+- DeleteCommentView
-- UpdatePostView line 370-521
+- UpdatePostView
-- DeletePostView line 524-554
+- DeletePostView
-- MoreStoriesView line 557-568
+- MoreStoriesView
-- PopularStoriesView line 571
+- PopularStoriesView
-- MyPageView line
+- MyPageView
+- SearchView

 ## Manual Testing
 I conducted manual testing for the aspects that weren't covered by automated testing.

 ### Testing User Stories
 No. | Goals | How they are achieved |
 |:---| :--- | :--- |
 ||**First Time Visitors**||